-- Holy Mass bookings for the piligrims groups with the priest.
+- Holy Mass bookings for the pilgrims groups with the priest.

 - Special meetings with local Christian communities or clergy if demanded.

-- Accomodation in Hotels centrally located, superior class in DBL / Twin Room.
+- Accommodation in Hotels centrally located, superior class in DBL / Twin Room.

 - Daily breakfast and dinner at hotel and lunches in local restaurants.